Kahoneki/Portfolio/README.md

 # Kahoneki Portfolio
-A place to house all of my projects and blog posts
+A place to house all of my projects and blog posts.
+I cover the entire process of designing and developing the website [here!](https://kahoneki.com/#/blog/Kahoneki.com%20-%20Development%20Journey)

 ## Technical Summary
 - TypeScript for type safety